 New community and leisure facility in Houghton Regis

-Houghton Regis Community and Leisure Centre frequently asked questions
+Houghton Regis Leisure and Community Centre frequently asked questions

 Funding

-How is the new community and leisure centre being funded?
+How is the new leisure and community centre being funded?

 We secured nearly £20 million of funding from the government's Levelling Up Fund (LUF) for this new development at the end of October 2021.
-In addition, Section 106 funding secured for leisure centre provision in Houghton Regis is supporting the project, together with estate regeneration funding and our capital funding.
+In addition, Section 106 funding secured for leisure centre provision in Houghton Regis is supporting the project, together with our capital funding.

 What did the LUF bid include?